anniliu0502/Marketing-Analytics-Portfolio/README.md

 Hi there!
 I’m Anni.
 I believe the best business decisions are backed by **data, creativity, and empathy**.
-From consumer insights to product storytelling, I love uncovering what drives real business results —
-finding patterns where others see noise, and turning insights into actions that matter.
+From consumer insights to product storytelling, I love uncovering what drives real business results: finding patterns where others see noise, and turning insights into actions that matter.

 ---